About us

 Our funding and governance

-The Mental Health Clinical Outcome Review Programme delivered by the National Confidential Inquiry into Suicide and Safety in Mental Health is commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England, NHS Wales, the Health and Social Care Division of the Scottish Government, the Northern Ireland Department of Health and the States of Jersey and Guernsey.
+The Mental Health Clinical Outcome Review Programme delivered by the National Confidential Inquiry into Suicide and Safety in Mental Health is commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of NHS England, NHS Wales, the Health and Social Care Division of the Scottish Government, the Northern Ireland Department of Health and Jersey and the Isle of Man.

-An Independent Advisory Group (IAG) for HQIP provides independent external oversight of the work of the National Confidential Inquiry into Suicide and Safety in Mental Health.
-The IAG includes representatives from key stakeholder groups, and lay members.
+A Project Board provides independent external oversight of the work of the National Confidential Inquiry into Suicide and Safety in Mental Health.
+The Project Board includes representatives from key stakeholder groups, and lay members.

 Centre for Mental Health and Safety